 This is a larger version of the mason jar and make sure that the jar has a top.
 Also remember that a larger portion of fermented peppers will be more difficult to measure the brine.
-The Picklemeister from Amazon is a one gallon jar that includes the airlock.
-Check it out through this link or just get the airlock here.

 These are available in glass or ceramic and either are suitable for fermenting hot peppers.
 As stated above I prefer the glass to “see the action” but these work great for small batches.
 Here is a half gallon with weight.
 The material that the container is made out of will not make a difference in fermenting.

 5 Gallon Buckets

 I have seen 5-gallon bucket used for many applications in making hot sauce but I have never used one of them to ferment peppers.
 The convenience of the sealed top and carrying handle are great features and these are also great for stacking.
 Make sure the plastic is food grade BPA free.

 These can come in many sizes and are similar to what Sriracha from Huy Foods use for their fermentation process.
 You may need to modify the lid for fermentation purposes depending on where you purchase.
 A container of this size is usually used on the commercial level.

 This is what the pro use.
-Tabasco ages their hot peppers in re charred oak barrels.
+Tabasco® ages their hot peppers in re charred oak barrels.
 Oak barrels can vary in size but typically the larger 55 to 65 gallon white oak barrels are what is used, some even larger.
 Typically used for whiskey and wine different subtle “flavors” can be detected depending on the wood and the char level.